 Make medical records part of essential preparations

 Don’t wait until a hurricane is bearing down on you to collect your medications list and other important medical records.
-As Tropical Storm Nicholas heads towards the Southwestern U.S. Gulf Coast, you can prepare your family now to avoid potential dangers.
-Don't wait until it's too late to gather the items you need, including medical records.
-Are you ready?
-My HealtheVet has the tools to help access your health records.
-Please don’t wait until it’s too late to gather the items you need, including medical records.
+As we enter hurricane season, you can prepare your family now to avoid potential dangers.
+Gather the items you may need in the case of emergency, including medical records.
+My HealtheVet has tools to help access your health records.

 Form a communication plan with your family.
 An emergency can strike at any time.
 Make sure everyone in your family has a way of contacting each other.
 If possible, identify an emergency contact person who is outside of your area so that everyone has a backup, central point of communication.

 Keep health records handy.
 Print out a copy of a recent Blue Button file and keep it in a safe place.
 When a disaster hits, you could be stranded without access to a pharmacy.
 Stay ahead of schedule and have an extra supply of your prescriptions.
-If you need help, use My HealtheVet's Secure Messaging (sign in required) to contact your physician with a protected, private message about your care.
-(But remember that Secure Messaging is not for emergencies - always call 911 if you need urgent care.)
+Use My HealtheVet's Secure Messaging to contact your health care team about your care.
+(But remember that Secure Messaging is not for emergencies — always call 911 if you need urgent care.)

 Know your resources.
 Each community has an evacuation plan, and many also offer emergency shelters.
-If you need to leave your home or community, learn the best exit routes.
+Learn the best exit routes if you need to leave your home or community.
 Also, find out where local emergency shelters are located.

 Assemble an emergency kit.
-Don't wait until the last minute!
 Here are a few suggestions: